Gold barb

 Barbodes semifasciolatus, the Chinese barb, is a species of cyprinid fish native to the Red River basin in southeast Asia where they occur in fresh waters at depths of 5 m or less.
-The captive variant popularly known as the gold barb or Schuberti barb is an extremely popular aquarium fish.
+The captive variant popularly known as the gold barb or Goldfinned barb or Schuberti barb is an extremely popular aquarium fish.

 Description

 Adults of this species have highly arched backs and a short pair of barbels on the upper jaw at the corners of the mouth.
 The back is light to reddish brown, the sides are metallic green or yellow-green, with a brassy or golden sheen below.
 The belly is whitish, and yellow-green in males at mating time.
 Females can be distinguished by their dull colors and their overall bulk.

 This species can reach a length of 7 cm TL though most do not exceed 3.5 cm SL.

 Diet

 Their diet consists of invertebrates (such as insects, crustaceans and worms) and plant matter.